ellizzabbetth/predict_bike_sharing_demand_with_autogluon/report.md

 ### What was the top ranked model that performed?
 The top-ranked model that performed was the hyperparameter optimized model, hpo_model.
-This model employed the X algorithm with a validation RMSE score of Y.
+This used the WeightedEnsemble_L2 model with a validation RMSE score of 35.594567.

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?